1Rico/hakaselabs.github.io/_posts/2017-08-02-show-me-async-await-like-am-5.md

 bookTaxi()
 ```

 - The second snippet, has the `async` keyword before it.
 The `await` keyword can only be used inside functions defined with the `async` keyword.
-Async functions returns a promise, and the resolved value of the promise wil be whatever is returned from the function.
+The Async functions returns a promise, and the resolved value of the promise wil be whatever is returned from the function.

 - The `await getAvailableDrivers()` inside the `console.log` literal means the call will wait until the promise `getAvailableDrivers()` resolves and prints its value.